omatheusoliveira/omatheusoliveira/README.md

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-- 📍 Living in Marília
+- 📍 Living in Marília - São Paulo
 - 📖 I'm currently doing some Front-end mentor challenges and Vue.js courses
 - 📩 matheus-araujo2001@hotmail.com